-As of September 2014, none of Group Inc.'s consolidated subsidiaries had capital levels less than the minimum regulatory capital requirement specified in the local jurisdiction.
+As of December 2016, none of Group Inc.'s consolidated subsidiaries that are subject to minimum regulatory capital requirements in a local jurisdiction had capital levels less than such requirements.

-GS Bank USA, an FDIC-insured, New York State-chartered bank and a member of the Federal Reserve System, is supervised and regulated by the Federal Reserve Board, the FDIC, the New York State Department of Financial Services and the Consumer Financial Protection Bureau.
-GS Bank USA is an "Advanced approach" banking organization under the Revised Capital Framework.
-For information about GS Bank USA's regulatory capital ratios and for further information about other regulated subsidiaries, see Note 20.
-Regulation and Capital Adequacy in Part I, Item 1 "Financial Statements" and "Equity Capital Management and Regulatory Capital - Subsidiary Capital Requirements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Ouarterly Report on Form 10-O.
+GS Bank USA, an FDIC-insured, New York Statechartered bank and a member of the Federal Reserve System, is supervised and regulated by the Federal Reserve Board, the FDIC, the New York State Department of Financial Services and the Consumer Financial Protection Bureau.
+GS Bank USA is an Advanced approach banking organization under the Revised Capital Framework.